tomasmcguinness/dotnet-passbook/README.md

 Before you run the PassGenerator, you need to ensure you have all the necessary certificates installed.
 There are two required.

 Firstly, you need to install the Apple WWDR (WorldWide Developer Relations) certificate.
-You can download that from here [http://www.apple.com/certificateauthority/](http://www.apple.com/certificateauthority/) .
-You must install it in the Local Machine's Intermediate Certificate store.
-I've hardcoded that location
+You can download that from here [http://www.apple.com/certificateauthority/](http://www.apple.com/certificateauthority/).

 Secondly, you need to installed your Passbook certificate, which you get from the Developer Portal.
 You must have a full iPhone developer account.
 There are [instructions on my blog](http://www.tomasmcguinness.com/2012/06/28/generating-an-apple-ios-certificate-using-windows/) for generating a certificate if you're using a Windows Machine.

-You can place this certificate in any of the stores, but it must be placed into the "personal" folder.
-When constructing the request for the pass, you specify the location and thumbprint for the certificate.
-If running this code in IIS for example, installing the certificate in the Local Machine area might make access easier.
-Alternatively, you could place the certificate into the AppPool's user's certification repository.
-When you install the certificate, be sure to note the certificate's Thumbprint.
+Be sure that your Passbook certificate includes the private key component

 ## Technical Stuff